-At June 30, 2021 and 2020, funds were held in the Plan's name by its record keeper in the amounts of \$38,309 and \$37,311, respectively, representing distributions payable to participants who cannot currently be located.
-The funds are invested in the Plan's stable value fund which is described in Note 4.
-The liability for these amounts is included in Other Liabilities in the Statements of Fiduciary Net Position.
+At June 30, 2021 and 2020, cash of \$13,049 and \$12,995, respectively, was held in the Plan's name by its record keeper representing distributions payable to participants who cannot currently be located.
+The funds are invested in the Plan's stable value fund, which is described in Note 4.
+The liability for this amount is included in other liabilities in the statements of fiduciary net position.

-At June 30, 2021 and 2020, funds were also held in the Plan's name by its record keeper in the Stable Value Fund in the amount of \$1,381 and \$2,218, respectively.
-These balances represent the estimated revenue share amount plus earnings, resulting from the Excess Revenue Sharing agreement described in Note 2.
+At June 30, 2021 and 2020, funds were also held in the Plan's name by its record keeper in the Stable Value Fund in the amount of \$1,806 and \$71, respectively.
+These funds represent the estimated revenue share amount plus earnings, resulting from the Excess Revenue Sharing agreement described in Note 2.
 The liability for this amount is included in Other Liabilities in the Statements of Fiduciary Net Position.
-No distributions were made to the participants during the fiscal years ended June 30, 2021 or June 30, 2020.
+No distributions were made to the participants during the fiscal years ended June 30, 2021 and June 30, 2020.